How Silicic Acid Promotes Plant Growth and Stress Resilience

 Silicic Acid Use in Agriculture and Horticulture

-The use of silicon compounds in agriculture began in the early 1990s as we began to understand the influence of silicon on plant health.
+Routine use of silicon compounds in agriculture took hold in the 1990s as we began to truly understand the influence of silicon on plant health.
 Potassium silicate and sodium silicate applications helped reduce infections like powdery mildew, rice blast, and soybean rust.

 How to Use Silicic Acid as a Plant Biostimulant